 This is When Robotic Process Automation Can Help!

-Although the use of Excel Macros can help you in automating the tasks at a small scale, the entire process is really cumbersome.
-Not all employees are comfortable with this approach, and this is when RPA, robotic process automation, makes things simpler.
+Although the use of Excel Macros can help you in automating the tasks at a small scale, the entire process is cumbersome.
+Not all employees are comfortable with this approach, and this is when RPA in banking, makes things simpler.

-An RPA is the automation brought about by the right use of artificial intelligence (AI) and machine learning capabilities.
+An RPA is the automation brought about by the right use of an Intelligent Document Processing solution inbuilt with cognitive capabilities like OCR, RPA, and AI.
 These technologies are capable of analyzing and evaluating a high volume of data.
-They can perform repeatable tasks with zero room for error – quickly, accurately and effectively.
+They can perform repeatable tasks with zero room for error – quickly, accurately, and effectively.

 Next, data is matched at the transaction level, and mismatches and discrepancies are identified.
-The RPA then investigates the reconciling items, fixes errors, ad get approvals.
+The RPA then investigates the reconciling items, fixes errors, ad gets approvals.

 Once approved, the entries are finalized, and updates are closed.